Differential cryptanalysis: Attack in detail

 The attack relies primarily on the fact that a given input/output difference pattern only occurs for certain values of inputs.
 Usually the attack is applied in essence to the non-linear components as if they were a solid component (usually they are in fact look-up tables or S-boxes).
 Observing the desired output difference (between two chosen or known plaintext inputs) suggests possible key values.

 For example, if a differential of 1 => 1 (implying a difference in the least significant bit (LSB) of the input leads to an output difference in the LSB) occurs with probability of 4/256 (possible with the non-linear function in the AES cipher for instance) then for only 4 values (or 2 pairs) of inputs is that differential possible.
 Suppose we have a non-linear function where the key is XOR'ed before evaluation and the values that allow the differential are {2,3} and {4,5}.
 If the attacker sends in the values of {6, 7} and observes the correct output difference it means the key is either 6 ⊕ K = 2, or 6 ⊕ K = 4, meaning the key K is either 2 or 4.

-In essence, for an n-bit non-linear function one would ideally seek as close to 2−(n − 1) as possible to achieve differential uniformity.
+In essence, to protect a cipher from the attack, for an n-bit non-linear function one would ideally seek as close to 2−(n − 1) as possible to achieve differential uniformity.
 When this happens, the differential attack requires as much work to determine the key as simply brute forcing the key.